Disciplines within the Studio Practice Area

 UICB:4910 The Book in the Middle Ages

-UICB:4920 The History of the Book in the Early Modern World
+UICB:4920 The Book in the Early Modern Europe

 UICB:5600 Reading Culture Hist & Research in Media